 Example: CSN 0958560 is set up immediately before CSN 0958561.
 This will assist you in identifying the first unit (beginning CSN) or last unit (ending CSN) on which a part was installed.

-The CSN can be found attached to the axle record plate which is inside the electrical box compartment.
-The electrical box compartment is inside the coach immediately to the right of the entrance door.
+The CSN can be found attached to the axle record plate which is on the right side of the engine compartment.
 A picture of the axle record plate appears on the inside front cover of this catalog.